An uncommon balance between bright and sweet stone fruits with lower toned flavors of rich milk chocolate, caramel, and honey

 Little Brother is our reference to the company of Saint Francis as well as an expression of our vision in sourcing and sharing coffees.
 Francis affectionately called his group of friends as the “little brothers” never taking themselves too seriously while at the same time serving one another and the world with a familial connection.
 Little Brother Espresso is our attempt to give you something unassuming and humble yet inherently special and significant, sweet and approachable yet still compelling.
 We always comprise Little Brother with coffees from small family farmers, the true source of the coffee stream flowing throughout the world.

-Burundi Bumba Hill Honey 50% |
+Burundi Ninga Hill 50% |

 Learn how to make Little Brother Espresso at home with Owner and Founder Kevin Bohlin: